egonelbre/egonelbre.com/content/blog/2018-03-23 a-tale-of-bfs-going-parallel.md

 ![](https://cdn-images-1.medium.com/max/800/1*8UFU0hBOBBIbWf--AvKxbA.png)

-We got a minor speed-up on the smaller machines… however for the Xeon E5–2670, it was ~1.5x speed-up.
+We got a minor speed-up on the smaller machines ... however for the Xeon E5–2670, it was ~1.5x speed-up.

 This idea seemed good, so I also tried it with the single-core version, but that change made things slower (about 10%).
 My guess is that in the single-core case the `visited` data is not being removed from the cache, because there are no other writes to it.
 However for the many-core version, there is much more write contention, so it’s more helpful try to load things earlier.